+So, we know that payroll charity giving is good for practical reasons but what other benefits are there?
 Research suggests givers get a great deal of benefit from altruistic behaviours.
 The act of giving is linked to happiness and can benefit health and wellbeing too so it makes sense to incorporate processes that support it.

 Contributing to your corporate social responsibility

 Yes, it requires some effort on the part of your business (although less if you’ve outsourced your payroll) but it’s not particularly onerous.

 Virtually every business nowadays appreciates the importance of corporate social responsibility.
 By signing up to Payroll Giving, you’re already lifting some of the administrative burdens off charities.
 You can visibly demonstrate your support of the Payroll Giving scheme with the Quality Mark Award, enhancing your reputation in both your employees’ and customers’ eyes.